pierogio/How_does_a_bike-share_navigate_speedy_success/README.md

 ### Introduction

-Welcome to my Cyclistic bike-share analysis project!
+Welcome to this Cyclistic bike-share analysis project!
 In this case study, I step into the role of a junior data analyst for the fictional company Cyclistic.
 The goal of this project is to solve key business questions using real-world data.
 I'll be following the complete data analysis process—asking questions, preparing and analyzing data, and sharing insights to drive business decisions.
 Through this project, I aim to demonstrate my analytical skills while exploring bike-share usage patterns and trends.

 ### Scenario